Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Introduction

-In most SMEFT analyses, a common simplification is to consider only one operator at a time, with others being zero.
-Although this single-operator setup is not ideal for a realistic low-energy description of any UV-completion scenario, such analysis provides very useful information about the new physics scale $\Lambda$ that can be probed if that operator exists at that scale.
+In most SMEFT analyses, a common simplification is to consider only one operator at a time, with the others being zero.
+Although this single-operator setup is not ideal for a realistic low-energy description of any UV-completion scenario, such analysis probes the new physics scale $\Lambda$ appropriate to the operator under discussion.
 Moreover, when several observables, all of which are dependent on a specific operator, are considered, the single-operator method provides a way to perform the sensitivity test among those observables.
-As we shall explain in this paper, the information from such a test helps identify which observables are most relevant to constrain a particular operator, assuming it is generated by some underlying UV model.
-The third important aspect of this so-called `1-d analysis' comes from the fact that several of these {LFV} $2q2\ell$ operators ($\mathcal{C}_{\ell q}^{(1)}, \mathcal{C}_{\ell q}^{(3)}$ and $\mathcal{C}_{qe}$) are important in imposing constraints on other LFVs such as ZLFV or 3-body leptonic decays~\cite{Calibbi:2021pyh} through the Higgs-lepton operators $(\mathcal{C}_{\phi\ell}^{(1)},\mathcal{C}_{\phi\ell}^{(3)},\mathcal{C}_{\phi e})$, as they are strongly related via RGEs.
+As we shall see, the information from such a test helps to identify the observables that are among the most relevant ones to constrain a particular operator.
+The third important aspect of this so-called `1-d analysis' comes from the fact that several of these LFV $2q2\ell$ operators ($\mathcal{C}_{\ell q}^{(1)}, \mathcal{C}_{\ell q}^{(3)}$ and $\mathcal{C}_{qe}$) are important in imposing constraints on other LFVs such as ZLFV or 3-body leptonic decays~\cite{Calibbi:2021pyh} through the Higgs-lepton operators $(\mathcal{C}_{\phi\ell}^{(1)},\mathcal{C}_{\phi\ell}^{(3)},\mathcal{C}_{\phi e})$, as they are strongly related via RGEs.
 Moreover, several of these LFV operators can be related to other non-LFV processes as well and thus signifying the phenomenological relevance of the constraints obtained from this analysis.